dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/api-process/check-out.md

   - `isShippingRequired` - denotes whether shipping is required for this checkout

-  - `availablePaymentGateways` - a list of payment gateways which are currently configured on your MajorityWorld server and can be used to pay for the checkout
+  - `availablePaymentGateways` - a list of payment gateways which are currently configured on your DrikGallery server and can be used to pay for the checkout

   - `availableShippingMethods` - a list of available shipping methods for this checkout.
 If the items in the cart require shipment, setting a shipping method is mandatory